Valda1/todo_list_python/README.md

 # Class task

-Simple programme for creating a to do list using Python
+Simple program for creating a to do list using Python